What is lymphadenopathy?

 History of illness

-The symptoms of lymphadenopathy may resemble other neck masses or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of lymphadenopathy may look like other neck masses or medical problems.
+Always consult your child's health care provider for a diagnosis.

 How is lymphadenopathy diagnosed?

 Diagnosis of lymphadenopathy is often based on the presence of other conditions, such as an infection.
-It is important to determine if the child has been exposed to any communicable diseases, such as varicella (chickenpox), or has been bitten by an animal that may transmit an illness called cat-scratch fever.
+It is important to determine if the child has been exposed to any diseases, such as varicella (chickenpox), or has been bitten by an animal (cat) that may transmit an illness called cat-scratch fever.
 The size and location of the nodes, how long ago the swelling began, and the presence of pain are helpful in determining the cause.
-In addition to a complete medical history and physical examination, diagnostic procedures for lymphadenopathy may include a lymph node biopsy in which a sample of tissue is removed from the lymph node and examined under a microscope.
+In addition to a complete medical history and physical exam, other tests may include a lymph node biopsy in which a sample of tissue is removed from the lymph node and examined under a microscope.
 Further tests may be necessary for specific diseases or infections that may be related to the lymphadenopathy.

 Treatment of lymphadenopathy